-After installing JRE 8, ensure that the Java plugin for any earlier versions are disabled:
+The free download is available at: java.com/en/.
+After installing JRE 8, ensure that the Java plugin for any earlier versions is disabled:

-- 1. Under the Windows Start menu, click All Programs→Java→Configure Java→View. - NOTE: If the View button appears disabled, then only one JRE version is installed.
-Clicking Java→About Java (under the Windows Start menu) shows installed version(s). - 2.
-Confirm that only the JRE 1.8 plugin is enabled, as shown here.
-For any version other than 1.8, click the checkbox in the Enabled column to deselect.
+- Step 1 Under the Windows Start menu, click All Programs→Java→Configure Java→View. - NOTE: If the View button appears disabled, then only one JRE version is installed.
+Clicking Java About Java (under the Windows Start menu) shows installed version(s). - Step 2 Confirm that only the JRE 1.8 plugin is enabled, as shown here.
+For any version other than 1.8, click the check box in the Enabled column to deselect.